- Your Government

 - Food Program

-In partnership with the City of Walnut Creek, Concord funds a dedicated Coordinated Outreach, Referral, & Engagement (CORE) team that provides services in these two cities.
-The CORE outreach team engages homeless persons on the street and in the encampments where they live, providing services and making referrals to housing and other services.
-The CORE team is continuing its daily work to provide basic supplies to persons living outside and to encourage social distancing and personal hygiene.
+The City of Concord funds a full-time dedicated Coordinated Outreach, Referral, & Engagement (CORE) team that provides services to Concord's unsheltered residents.
+The CORE outreach team engages people on the streets and in the encampments where they live, providing basic supplies and services, and making referrals to housing and other services.

 If you would like to request services or have a concern regarding a homeless situation, please call the 211 line and ask for a response by the CORE team.
 Simply dial “211” from your home or cell phone.